friends-of-freeswitch/switchio/docs/apps.rst

 .. note::
-    Technically the method will receive whatever is returned as the 2nd argument from the preceeding event `handler` looked up in the event processing loop, but this is an implementation detail and may change in the future.
+    Technically the method will receive whatever is returned as the 2nd value from the preceeding event `handler` looked up in the event processing loop, but this is an implementation detail and may change in the future.